GameDistribution/gd-sdk-unity/README.md

 1. Make use of the events `GameDistribution.OnResumeGame` and `GameDistribution.OnPauseGame` for resuming/pausing your game in between ads.

-1. Make use of the event GameDistribution.OnPreloadAd for checking the availability of rewarded advertisement after called GameDistribution.Instance.PreloadRewardedAd()
+1. Make use of the event GameDistribution.OnPreloadRewardedVideo for checking the availability of rewarded advertisement after called GameDistribution.Instance.PreloadRewardedAd()

 ### Example: